krishamaze/fe-be-alignment-analysis/docs/README.md

 Welcome to the Finetune ERP docs.
 This index points to all guides in this repository.

+Tip: use GitHub's repository search to quickly find topics across all docs.

 ## Project Guides
 - [CI Guide](project/CI_GUIDE.md) – continuous integration setup and usage.
 - [SEO Guide](project/SEO_GUIDE.md) – search engine optimization practices.